 Campus Community Partnership Foundation (C2P)

-Dr. Sehgal is the Founder and President of C2P and a New York Times bestselling author.
-She has a Ph.D. in Psychology and has served on the faculty of Georgia State University, Oglethorpe University, and Northern Virginia Community College.
-She served as the Director of Academic Community Service at the University and as Commissioner for the Georgia Professional Standards Commission for two terms.
-She has received special recognition for her work in service learning from President Jimmy Carter.
-She serves on the President's Advisory Council at Oglethorpe University and on the DeKalb County School System- Selection Panel for Teacher of the Year.
-She is the author of a book to be published by Simon and Schuster in 2013.

-#### current Board of Visitors

-Campus Community Partnership Foundation (C2P)

 Sue Sehgal is the Founder and President of C2P and a New York Times bestselling author.
 She has a Ph.D. in Psychology and has taught in the university for over 20 years and has served as commissioner for the Georgia Professional Standards Commission.
 She serves on the President's Advisory Council at Oglethorpe University.
 She is the author of a children’s book A Bucket of Blessings published by Simon and Schuster.